RBC Arts Access Fund

 • are not eligible to nominate or receive Toronto Arts Foundation awards while serving as an executive board member or staff of Toronto Arts Foundation or Toronto Arts Council

 No person may be selected for more than one Toronto Arts Foundation award within any given year.
+No person may receive the same Toronto Arts Foundation award twice.
 This does not preclude a recipient from being considered for a different Toronto Arts Foundation award in the future.

 How to Apply: To nominate yourself (self-nominations are accepted for this award) or an individual for the RBC Arts Access Fund you must,